ronsala/restaranter-frontend/notes/dev-log.md

 Got rid of material-tailwind.
 Added more from material-ui.
 What I have so far is presentable enough.
 Much room for improvement later.

+Wrapped PatronsSelectCard in a React Router Link.
+Next time, will work on debugging and streamlining fetching and displaying restaurant data.